cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 then create a basic web site.

 To start,
-let's use ``systemctl`` to acquire some info about **apache2** and make sure it is *enabled* and *running*:
+I will use the ``systemctl`` command to acquire some info about **apache2** and make sure it is *enabled* and *running*:

 ```
-systemctl list-unit-files apache2.service
 systemctl status apache2
 ```

-The output shows that **apache2** is enabled, which means that it will start running automatically when the computer gets rebooted.
+The output shows that **apache2** is enabled, which is the default for this software.

-The output of the second command also shows that **apache2** is active, which means that it has started working.
+The `systemctl` command's use of the term **enabled** means that the software will start automatically on reboot.
+However, it may not be running.
+The output should state that
+the software is **active** if it is running.

 ## Creating a web page

-Since **apache2** is up and running, let's look at the default web page.
+Since **apache2** is running,
+let's look at the default web page.

 There are two ways we can look at the default web page.
-We can use a command line web browser.
+We can use a text based web browser or a graphical web browser like
+Firefox, Chrome, etc.

+### Text Based Web Browser

-There are a number available, but
+There are a number of
+text based web browsers available.
-I like ``w3m``.
+I like `w3m` because it

-We can also use our regular web browsers and view the site by entering the
-IP address of the server
-in our browser URL bar.
+defaults to Vim keybindings,
+but many like `elinks`.

-To check with ``w3m``,
-we have to install it first:
+To check the site with ``w3m``, we have to install it first:

 ```
 sudo apt install w3m
 ```

-Once it's installed,
+> If you want to try `elinks`, then run `sudo apt install elinks`.

-we can visit our default site using the loopback IP address
+Once the text based browser is installed, we can visit our default site using its loopback IP address
 (aka, *localhost*).
 From the command line on our server,